getpop/component-model/README.md

 The dataloader must also implement the following functions:

-- `getFieldprocessor`: return the name of the [FieldValueResolver](#fieldprocessor) that will handle the data-fields for all objects returned by the dataloader
+- `getFieldprocessor`: return the name of the [FieldResolver](#fieldprocessor) that will handle the data-fields for all objects returned by the dataloader
 - `getDatabaseKey`: return the object type under which objects returned by the dataloader will be stored under `databases` in the JSON response
 - `getDataquery`: return the name of the [DataQuery](#dataquery) object that will handle the objects returned by the dataloader